poliastro/poliastro.github.io/content/articles/2021-11-october-updates.md

-In other news, a team of researchers participating in the [Global Trajectory Optimization Competition](https://sophia.estec.esa.int/gtoc_portal/) is using the poliastro, and they discovered a few bugs and made numerous code contributions.
+In other news, a team of researchers participating in the [Global Trajectory Optimization Competition](https://sophia.estec.esa.int/gtoc_portal/) is using poliastro, and they discovered a few bugs and made numerous code contributions.
 Special thanks to [Manuel López Ibáñez](https://github.com/MLopez-Ibanez)!

-Among other things, we fixed long standing bugs op [our Izzo algorithm for the Lambert problem](https://github.com/poliastro/poliastro/issues/1362) and [our accelerated `rotation_matrix` function](https://github.com/poliastro/poliastro/issues/1360).
+Among other things, we fixed long standing bugs of [our Izzo algorithm for the Lambert problem](https://github.com/poliastro/poliastro/issues/1362) and [our accelerated `rotation_matrix` function](https://github.com/poliastro/poliastro/issues/1360).
 We plan to release the next version of poliastro